Drishya21119/TextCNN/TextCNN-main/TextCNN.md

 1. Corpus in NLP: count the occurrence of each word in the sentence and provide it for the entire text.
 2. CountVectorizer: make a vocabulary where every word has its special index number.

-Let's take the above example to see how it works.
+Let's take the above example to see how it works. <br>
 Input:

     from sklearn.feature_extraction.text import CountVectorizer